amueller8/sonic-pi-work/README.md

 ## I want to listen without sung lyrics...

+WEll, lucky for you I have uploaded a 'wav' file without the lyrics if you are ok not watching along with the video!

+If you want to tinker with this on your own though...
 Don't worry, you can run this code on Sonic Pi on your own!

 Download the sonic.rb file from here.
 Save it locally on your computer.
 Then, open Sonic Pi and run the following: